YongoDavid/Demo-2024-June/README.md

 New day new grind!!!
 Still running some practice for REACT.
-I might change some of my pure HTML and CSS work and replace with REACT.
+I might change some of my pure HTML and CSS work and replace with REACT. i did some SQL today on Qwasar and it was refreshing to go back to SQL for some time.